googleforgames/agones/site/content/en/docs/Reference/gameserverallocation.md

         game: my-game
       matchExpressions:
         - {key: tier, operator: In, values: [cache]}
+      # Specifies which State is the filter to be used when attempting to retrieve a GameServer
+      # via Allocation.
+Defaults to "Ready".
+The only other option is "Allocated", which can be used in conjunction with
+      # label/annotation/player selectors to retrieve an already Allocated GameServer.
+      gameServerState: Ready
       # [Stage:Alpha]
       # [FeatureFlag:PlayerAllocationFilter]
       # Provides a filter on minimum and maximum values for player capacity when retrieving a GameServer